Lewis Hamilton pushes back against ‘old voices’ over racism

 ”I don’t know why we are continuing to give these older voices a platform because they’re speaking upon our sport and we’re looking to go somewhere completely different.
 And it’s not representative, I think, of who we are as a sport now and where we’re planning to go,” Hamilton said, without mentioning either Piquet or Ecclestone by name.

-“These old voices, whether subconsciously or consciously, do not agree that people like me, for example, should be in a sport like this, do not agree women should be here,” Hamilton said.
-“Discrimination is not something we should be projecting or promoting.”
+”These old voices are, you know, whether subconsciously or consciously, do not agree that people like me, for example, should be in a sport like this, do not agree women should be here,” Hamilton said.

 In an apparent response to Ecclestone’s comments, Hamilton added: ”No one should have to brush off racism, and it shouldn’t be for me to brush it off.”